 They assess the situation and they realize there is hope.

 “There’re lifeboats on this ship, and there’s another ship close by,” one says.

 “We just have to find the captain of our ship,” they exclaim and as they realize this, they bolt towards the front of their sinking vessel.
-They run as fast as they can, climbing stairs to the bridge finally they burst through the bridge doors and find, to their utter horror, an empty room.
+They run as fast as they can, climbing stairs, until finally they burst through the bridge doors where they find, to their utter horror and confusion, a totally empty bridge.

 Their mouths drop to the floor.

 “Where’s the crew?”

 They pause for a few moments, turning in dazed circles, before they stop, look at each other, and bolt out of the room.

 “We have to find the captain,” they exclaim as they dash down towards the decks.
 Thankfully, it does not take them long.
 After only a few moments of searching, they find the captain surrounded by a big crowd of people, lounging around at the bow of the boat.

 They run up and try to talk with him.